What Is Considered Domestic Violence In Colorado?

 Being arrested for domestic violence can be a nightmare.
 Things like mandatory arrest laws, mandatory no-contact orders, criminal charges and the stigma of being a batterer, are all common and unforeseen.
 These penalties are not only serious, they are life-altering.
 That is why it is so important to get a head start on domestic violence enhancement charges by hiring a reputable criminal defense lawyer near you to help work on getting charges dismissed.
 They know exactly what to do in domestic violence cases, and will use all evidence and testimonies to favor the defendant, instead of the alleged victim.

-Family violence is an area rife with potential for false allegations when emotions are running high, complicated by the fact that even if your accuser has second thoughts, there is no possibility of retraction and your arrest is mandatory.
-At the Rodemer Law Offices, we conduct a thorough investigation and look into possible motivations for a false accusation as well as other possible defenses, such as self-defense of insufficient proof of abuse.
+Family law issues like family violence are areas rife with potential for false allegations when emotions are running high, complicated by the fact that even if your accuser has second thoughts, there is no possibility of retraction and your arrest is mandatory.
+At the Rodemer Law Offices, we conduct a thorough investigation and look into possible motivations for a false accusation as well as other possible defenses, such as self-defense or insufficient proof of abuse.

 Steven Rodemer is an experienced criminal defense attorney with a knowledgeable and dedicated team of attorneys.
 Not only will we fight for your rights, but we will also help gather evidence, submit all necessary paperwork on time, and constantly communicate with you to keep you up to speed on what is happening with your case.
 We know how serious the consequences of domestic violence charges can be, especially when you are accused of false pretenses.